What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 Visibility and transparency are two of the most important factors in the last mile, and that goes for every stakeholder involved, be it your customer, drivers, dispatchers, or supporting staff.

-Start sending out for delivery notifications today with SmartRoutes
+Start sending ‘Out For Delivery’ Notifications today with SmartRoutes

 If you have any questions about how you can improve your own delivery or courier service, we have a team of experts on-hand that help all types of businesses to improve your last mile delivery service.
 Whether it’s greater visibility, more transparency for customers, or just more structure you need, we have a solution and a team to help implement it.
+Try SmartRoutes for free for the next 7 days.

 Frequently asked questions

-2. How does 'out for delivery' work in the shipping industry?
+1. How does 'out for delivery' work in the shipping industry?

 +